single-cell-genetics/MQuad/README.rst

 OS requirements
 ===============

-This package has been tested on the following systems:
+This package has been tested on the following systems with Python 3.8.8:

 * Windows: Windows 10
 * Linux: CentOS Linux 7 (Core)